NoBrainerORM/nobrainer.io/docs/persistence.md

 ## upsert

-NoBrainer provides an API to fetch a record, or create it if not found.
+NoBrainer provides an API to fetch and update a record, or create it if not found.
 This is done atomically.
-The usage is the following:
+Validations are The usage is shown as below:

 {% highlight ruby %}
-model = Model.upsert(attrs)
+instance = Model.upsert(attrs)
-unless model.persisted?
+unless instance.errors.present?
-  # validations failed when creating the instance
+  # validations failed when creating or updating the instance
 end

-model = Model.upsert!(attrs) # raises when validations fail.
+instance = Model.upsert!(attrs) # raises when validations fail.
 {% endhighlight %}

 Note that NoBrainer will need to match either the primary key in attrs, or a